Men’s Summer Suits: A Gentleman’s Guide Everything you need to know about hot weather suiting

 A sister shade to the tried and true charcoal gray, this color will work well with almost any fabric for summer.
 Try a light gray fresco suit with a bold tie and pocket square for a dapper look that is perfect for the office.

 Move away from the darker navy suit staple and be daring with shades of blue.
-This attention-grabbing, yet still refined shade is ideal for adding a youthful and fun flare to your look.
+This attention-grabbing, yet still refined shade is ideal for adding a youthful and fun flair to your look.
 Baby blue goes best with linen and a blue & white seersucker is a classic look for summer.

 A go-to color for summer and spring, the khaki suit is perfect for any daytime event.
 Though you should avoid wearing this color in the evening (as it runs the risk of looking informal), the khaki suit looks extremely pulled together with the proper accessories.
 Wear your khaki suit with a blue-and-white striped button-down shirt and a navy tie, or a pink button-down shirt with a patterned tie.